chenzhenhua986/CAFFE-CapsNet/README.md

     }

 # CAFFE-CapsNet
-This repository is for the paper "Generalized Capsule Networks with Trainable Routing Procedure".
+This repository is for the paper [Generalized Capsule Networks with Trainable Routing Procedure](https://github.com/chenzhenhua986/CAFFE-CapsNet/blob/master/Generalized%20Capsule%20Networks%20with%20Trainable%20Routing%20Procedure.pdf).

 G-CapsNet makes the rouing prodedure become part of the training process, it supports both "full-connected" version of CapsNet as well as "convolutional" version of CapsNet.